raviten/documentation/integrating-ios-sdk.rst

     }

-Appdelegate Changes for Swift Apps
+AppDelegate Changes for Swift Apps
 ##################################

 Please make following changes in your AppDelegate.swift file::